 Cat Scutt, Director of Education and Research at the Chartered College of Teaching and Christian Bokhove, Associate Professor of Mathematics Education at the University of Southampton introduce you to some of the week’s core concepts and research evidence in this week’s video introduction.

-When you’ve watched the video and made any notes to record key learning points, click the ‘Mark as complete’ button below and then select ‘Next’ to read more about the research evidence.
+When you’ve watched the video and made any notes to record key learning points, click the ‘Mark as complete’ button below and then select ‘Discuss your practice’ to continue your learning.

 © Chartered College of Teaching